 Pilates Leg Exercises for Strength and Flexibility

-If you are looking for a great way to not only strengthen your legs, but also to add flexibility at the same time try some Pilates movements.
+If you are looking for leg exercises that not only strengthen your legs, but also to add flexibility at the same time try some Pilates exercises designed specifically to tone the legs.

 Pilates has always been well known for its core strengthening ability, but not so much for leg strengthening exercises.